futuregrid/manual/doc/source/genesis.rst

 =========================================

 To date, three GenesisII BES endpoints have been deployed on FutureGrid for interoperability testing as well as grid client usage.
-Endpoints are located on Sierra, India, and Alamo.
+The endpoints are located on Sierra, India, and Alamo.
 This section contains the information needed for other grid middleware platforms to connect to the GenesisII BES endpoints.